In 2021, I delivered the keynote address for the International Women’s Day event at Stuartholme School. The list is just as relevant today.

 The choice is up to you what you do with it.
 So give yourself the gift of a clean slate each morning and do something good with it.

 Don’t aim for 100% perfection.
 That’s just setting yourself up to fail.
 If you’re a high achiever, aim for 80% perfection and 20% authentic human.
-The stuff your former ‘judgy’ self might have called mistakes or stuff-ups, you know, like forgetting lines or crying in the middle of a speech.
+The stuff your former ‘judgy’ self might have called mistakes or stuff-ups.

-More often than not, the 20% authentic human are the moments where the magic is.
+More often than not, the 20% authentic human moments are where the magic is.
 And remember – done is better than perfect.

 So let tomorrow morning be your first do-over day.
 You don’t have to fix every problem but just do a little bit better than today.